Save Design - Getting Started Guide

 ├── Samples/ // Usage examples and sample scenes

-└── Documentation/ // Script reference and usage guide (this file)
+└── Documentation/ // Script reference and this usage guide

-Save Design comes with a dedicated editor tool to simplify initial setup.
-You can complete script scaffolding and configuration asset creation in just a few clicks.
+Save Design provides a dedicated editor tool to simplify initial setup.
+From script scaffolding to config asset creation, everything can be done in just a few clicks.

 -